cassiomarques/uencode/README.md

 For the UEncode classes that map to each complex API parameters (like Crop, Size, FrameRate, etc) take a look at the spec file at /spec/elements_spec.rb or read the docs.

+## Credits

+This gem was created during my work to integrate the uEncode API in our application at [DailyDigital](http://www.dailydigital.com).
+Thanks for letting me open source it!

 ## Running the specs

 * bundle install